 Centre Thermal in Yverdon-les-Bains on Lake Neuchâtel

-Yverdon’s Centre Thermal has three hot pools for visitors of all ages with further spa treatments, a fitness center, and other wellness facilities reserved for adult use only.
+Yverdon’s Centre Thermal has three hot pools for visitors of all ages with further spa treatment rooms, a fitness center, and other wellness facilities reserved for adult use only.
 In general, the atmosphere of the indoor pool is more welcoming to adults than to families with smaller children.

 Getting to Yverdon is very easy with the thermal baths just off the Yverdon South exit from Autoroute A1.
 Yverdon is 40 km / 0h30 north of Lausanne.
 Trains take 20 to 40 minutes.